caseyscarborough/grails-merge-config/README.md

 # Merge Config Grails Plugin

 This plugin gives you the ability to manage your configuration located in Config.groovy or another configuration file in your application without requiring the application to be restarted.
+It also has a full web interface for managing your configuration.

 ## Dependencies